rjuna4/TravelApp/README.md

 Welcome to the COMP 322 ItineraryApp!

-As of now, there are a few things you must do to ensure proper functinoality of the whole program.
-This is due to a repo configuration that does not import node_modules.
+If there are issues related to packages, you MAY need to install the following:

 Please install the following in /ItineraryApp/ItineraryApp If not, the program may not function as intended.